cherenkevich/juno.sh/_posts/2017-09-01-ssl-self-signed-cert.markdown

     -new -sha256 -out jupyter/csr/ssl.csr.pem
 ```

-Finally, issue your server SSL certificate.
-You will be asked to provide your CA private key pass phrase that you used earlier, and confirm your intention to sign SSL certificate.
+Finally, issue your server SSL/TLS certificate.
+You will be asked to provide your CA private key pass phrase that you used earlier, and confirm your intention to sign.

 ```bash
 openssl ca -config openssl.cnf \